Ilikai Apt Building

 No analysis available

-Public remarks repeatedly confirm fireworks views from units and lanais.
-I looked for explicit in-building viewing language rather than mere proximity, and found numerous direct mentions.
+The public remarks repeatedly confirm fireworks views from units and lanais.
+I looked specifically for in-building viewing language rather than nearby access, and found numerous direct references.

 No analysis available